airtai/faststream/README.md

 - consuming and producing data to Kafka, and

-- decoding and encoding JSON encode messages
+- decoding and encoding JSON messages

 from user defined functions to the framework.
 The FastKafka framework delegates these jobs to AIOKafka and Pydantic libraries.